LeToNode/Play2.0-CN-doc/scalaGuide/ScalaControllers.md

 ## Controllers as Action generators

-Actually a Controller is nothing more than a singleton object able to generate `play.api.mvc.Action` values.
-The `Action` values are what will really handle the HTTP requests in and generate HTTP responses.
+Actually a Controller is nothing more than a singleton object generating `play.api.mvc.Action` values.